Last Updated: 18/02/2026

 MP3 Player Functions Version 1_0_0 introduces MP3 player control.
 Individual tracks can be played or a number of tracks can be played in a random sequence (Video tutorial)

-Layout Time Functions Functions that interact with the nowRail layout time clock.
+Layout Time Functions Functions that interact with the nowRail layout time clock

 EEPROM EEPROM can be configured to store the layout time so that the system continues at the same point after power off.